upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y-draft-01.md

 ---
 # TYPE X / TYPE Y

 Two uniformed figures stand before a jumbled pile of rusting shipping containers, in a thick forest of stacks.
 Neighboring stacks have been knocked outwards, forming a small clearing.
-One container, tumbled upside down, has cracked open; A mixture of bodies and machinery has partly spilled out.
+One container, which has tumbled the furthest, landing upside down, has cracked open.
+A mixture of bodies and machinery has partly spilled out.
+There's a strong hospital, chemical smell, and a hint of rotting meat.

 "Are they all dead?"

 "As good as.
 Literally nothing we can do except look for IDs, and sweep up.
-We've got ourselves some WAWAGs."
+We've got ourselves some WAWAGs.
+The area has been declared safe."

 "Some what?"